-6 August 1989.7 Loads due to vehicle collision with parapets\.
-The forethief ecollision with parapets shall be considered in the design of elements of the structure supporting parapets by application of the loads given in 6.7.1.
+6.7 Loads due to vehicle collision with parapets.
+The local effects of vehicle collision with parapets shall be considered in the design of elements of the structure supporting parapets by application of the loads given in 6.7.1.
 In addition, the global effects of vehicle collision with high level of containment parapets shall be considered in the design of the bridge superstructures, bearings, substructures and retaining walls and wing walls by application of loads given in 6.7.2.
-The global effects of vehicle collision with other types or parapets need not be considered.
+The global effects of vehicle collision with other types of parapets need not be considered.